Morton, Illinois: Economy

 Morton is the home of a Caterpillar Inc. distribution facility and a Libby's pumpkin cannery.
 Morton is also home to the corporate headquarters of Morton Buildings, Inc. Morton's economy has been shaped by its proximity to both east/west and north–south interstates (I-74, I-474, I-155, I-55), central location between Chicago, St. Louis and Indianapolis, the presence of Caterpillar's logistics center, proximity to Caterpillar's manufacturing facilities in Peoria, and the surrounding fertile farmland.
 Morton is a net importer of workforce due to the high concentration of major employers and has an unemployment rate (approximately 4%) below the regional, state and national averages.
 Major industry clusters include advanced manufacturing and logistics/distribution.

 Parks and recreation

-Four disc golf courses are located in Morton.
+Two disc golf courses are located in Morton.

 Education

 Morton Community Unit School District 709 is the local public school district; it has one high school (Morton High School), one junior high school for grades seven and eight, and four primary schools for kindergarten through grade six.
-Private schools in the village are Blessed Sacrament and Bethel Lutheran, both private grade schools with preschool through eighth grade.
+Morton Community Unit School District 709 is run by its school board.